Sequence (game)

-Sequence is an abstract strategy board-and-card game.
-Sequence was invented by Doug Reuter.
+Sequence is an abstract strategy tabletop party game.
+Sequence was invented by Douglas Reuter.
 He originally called the game Sequence Five.
-He spent years developing the concept, and, in June 1981, granted Jax Ltd. an exclusive license to manufacture, distribute and sell the board game Sequence and its subsequent variations.
-The game was first sold in a retail store in 1982.
 In 2017, Goliath Game Company bought Jax, and in early 2018 also bought all licensor rights and now owns 100% of the game Sequence.
 Doug Reuter is acknowledged as the inventor of Sequence on all newly produced copies of the game - both on the box and in the printed rules.

 Objective

 The object of the game is to form a row of five poker chips, called a sequence, on the board by placing the chips on the board spaces corresponding to cards played from the player's hand.